Faculty Stats: On This Page You'll Find the Answers to the Following Questions

 Breakdown of Instructional Staff

 The following table shows all the employees the school considers instructional, and therefore, part of the above student-to-faculty ratio.
 These include both those employees designated as either "primarily instructional" or as "instructional combined with research/public service".
-It does not include employees that have been designated by Alabama A & M University as primarily performing research or public service.
+It does not include employees that have been identified by Alabama A & M University as primarily performing research or public service.

 |Total||Full Time||Part Time||Percent Full Time|